 Crystal's review: Positive and negative sides of Smile Direct Club

-She recalls mentally preparing herself for a rough first month, and so was pleasantly surprised that she only experienced mild discomfort from the aligners.
-Some other things she loves about her aligners include that they:
+Before beginning treatment, she recalls mentally preparing herself for a rough first month in terms of pain and discomfort, and so was pleasantly surprised that she only experienced mild discomfort from the aligners.
+Some other things she liked about her aligners include that they:

 - Are less expensive than other clear aligners

 She also mentions what she doesn't like so much:

 - You have to take them out to eat/drink